mmiche/posterSML/README.md

 ### I provide various files which you might be interested in (see main posterSML folder).

 #### Q&A
-A collection of questions which in hindsight I would have liked to be answered when I was an SML newbie.
+A collection of questions which in hindsight I would have liked to have an answer to when I was an SML newbie.
 As with any answer, the answers I provide reflect my current point of view.
 Other people may see things differently.

 #### SML recommended reading
 Just import the SMLrecommendations.bib document into your reference management software, e.g., zotero.
 This is of course only a very short list of articles.
 Browsing the web for 'supervised machine learning tutorial' will provide plenty of information to select from.